Lynnwood Police Blotter: Feb. 15-21, 2026 - My Lynnwood News

 Feb.
 15

-20400 block 68th Avenue West: Traffic offense, second-degree driving with a suspended license.
+20400 block 68th Avenue West: Traffic offense, driving with license suspended 2nd degree.

 3100 block 184th Street Southwest: Fraud, unlawful issuance of bank checks.